-The Company's revolving credit facilities generally limit distributions by the Company to its shareholders in order to repurchase the Company's common stock, to 75% of consolidated net income measured on a trailing twelve month basis as well as the maintenance of certain financial ratios, as defined.
+The Company's revolving credit facilities generally limit distributions by the Company to its shareholders in order to repurchase the Company's common stock.
+The distribution limitations under the Agreement allow the Company to repurchase the Company's stock so long as: either (a) the aggregate amount of such repurchases does not exceed \$40 million and the sum of borrowing bases combined minus the principal balances of all revolver loans after giving effect to such repurchases is equal to or greater than 25% of the sum of the borrowing bases, or (b) the aggregate amount of such repurchases does not exceed 75% of the consolidated net income of the Company measured on a trailing twelve month basis; provided that immediately before and after giving effect to the stock repurchases, at least 12.5% of the aggregate funds committed under the credit facilities remain available.
 Thus, the Company is limited in the amount of dividends or other distributions it can make to its shareholders without the consent of the Company's lenders.